Understanding Roulette Payout Charts

 The house edge is the advantage a casino has over its players.
 With the European roulette payout chart wheel, that edge is -2.7%.
 For the American roulette payout charts, the house edge is -5.26%, which is considerably greater.
 However, in both cases, it is still an insignificant advantage for the casino.
-Unless the accuracy of your predictions are better than random, that minor edge is enough so the casino can profit long term.
-It is, of course, inevitable that players win in the short-term; nevertheless, the casino will think in terms of thousands of spins and players, not an individual player.
+Unless the accuracy of your predictions is better than random, that minor edge is enough so the casino can profit long term.
+It is, of course, inevitable that players win in the short term; nevertheless, the casino will think in terms of thousands of spins and players, not an individual player.

 If you want to make the most of your roulette experience, you should be clear about the bet types.
 They include,

 Called or announced bets are bets that are made by speaking them, without actually placing the bets.
-These type of bets are not permitted in all jurisdictions, mostly because it creates opportunities for cheating players to place bets without having any money.
+These types of bets are not permitted in all jurisdictions, mostly because it creates opportunities for cheating players to place bets without having any money.

 These bets are popular among professional roulette players.
 The bets are placed on particular physical sectors of the wheel.
 They are the only types of bets that will increase your roulette odds.
-For instance, a neighbour bet on zero for the European roulette typically covers numbers 3, 26, 0, 32, and 15 since the sector based bets create advantage play methods.
+For instance, a neighbour bet on zero for the European roulette typically covers numbers 3, 26, 0, 32, and 15 since the sector-based bets create advantage play methods.
 It is particularly true for European roulette, whereby a neighbour bet goes to the dealer, who will subsequently announce the bet.
 From a professional roulette player’s point of view, it isn’t wise to do that too often as it will attract unwanted attention on the casino floor.
 Of course, you don’t have that problem playing roulette online.
-Neighbour bets are generally placed on a circular representation of the roulette wheel on the betting table, or race track.
+Neighbour bets are generally placed on a circular representation of the roulette wheel on the betting table or race track.